Konto1212/mame/README.md

 3. Add your favorite chips from the [Instruments] menu on the toolbar.

-   Note: Currently supported chip is the following.
+   Note: Currently supported chips are the following.
          YM2151, YM2612, YM3812, YM2413, SN76496, NES APU, MSM5232(+TA7630), NAMCO CUS30, GB APU, SCC, AY-3-8910
-		 Beep, SID, C140
+		 SID, C140
    Note: You can add the chip up to 8 per same chip type and MAmidiMEmo eats more CPU power.

 4. Select the chip from the left pane and configure the chip on the right pane.